smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 --

-    - (v1) Exact Same Data + Nominally ‘Similar’ Analyses should yield a ‘Similar’ Result (i.e. FreeSurfer subcortical volumes compared to FSL FIRST)
+    - (v1) Exact Same Data + Nominally ‘Similar’ Analyses should yield a ‘Similar’ Result

-    - (v2) Nominally ‘Similar’ Data + Exact Same Analysis should yield a ‘Similar’ Result (e.g. my kids with autism compared to your kids with autism)
+    - (v2) Nominally ‘Similar’ Data + Exact Same Analysis should yield a ‘Similar’ Result

     -  Nominally ‘Similar’ Data + Nominally ‘Similar’ Analyses should yield a ‘Similar’ Result

-    - Huge problem since we dis-incentivize publication of replication studies as 'not novel’
+    - Dis-incentivize publication of replication studies as 'not novel’

     - With lack of precise characterization of data, analysis and results, ‘Similar’ has lots of wiggle room for interpretation (both to enhance similarity and discount differences)!